Investigation Into Dallas Mavericks Reveals Sexual Misconduct Over 20 Years

 Investigators confirmed improper workplace conduct toward 15 female employees by Ussery.
 He spent 18 years with the team before going to Under Armour in 2015.
 Ussery, who was investigated by the team over similar claims in 1998, has denied the allegations.

-Former Mavericks ticket sales employee Chris Hyde was found by investigators to have made inappropriate sexual comments, view and share pornography, make unsolicited sexual advances and threatening outbursts toward coworkers.
+Former Mavericks ticket sales employee Chris Hyde was found by investigators to have made inappropriate sexual comments, viewed and shared pornography, and made unsolicited sexual advances and threatening outbursts toward co-workers.

 The report also finds that two acts of domestic violence were committed by Mavs.com reporter Earl Sneed, including one against a team employee.

-"The women never really knew when they were going to be sexually harassed," Jessica Luther, one of the writers of the SI report, told KERA in February. "[They felt] there was no way to report it in a way that would result in any changes, so it was just part of the job."

-Mavs owner Mark Cuban fired Sneed and Human Resources Director Buddy Pittman after learning details of the Sports Illustrated report.
+Mavs owner Mark Cuban fired Sneed and human resources director Buddy Pittman after learning details of the Sports Illustrated report.
 Cuban has said he had no prior knowledge of the allegations.

 When Cuban talked with KERA-TV earlier this year, he wouldn't comment on the investigation.
 In an interview Wednesday with ESPN, Cuban apologized to the victims and their families.

 "This is not something that just is an incident and then it's over," he said.
 "It stays with people.
 It stays with families.
 I'm just sorry I didn't see it.
-I'm sorry I didn't' recognize it."
+I'm sorry I didn't recognize it."

-Investigators also made a series of recommendations for the organization including increasing the number of women on staff and in leadership positions, improving formal processes for reporting misconduct, conducting regular anonymous employee surveys and expanding the human resources department.
+Investigators made a series of recommendations for the organization including increasing the number of women on staff and in leadership positions, improving formal processes for reporting misconduct, conducting regular anonymous employee surveys, and expanding the human resources department.

+While the investigation was ongoing, the Mavericks replaced and added new leadership positions, including a new HR director, an ethics and compliance officer and head of diversity and inclusion.
+The organization also mandated "Respect in the Workplace" training and created a confidential hotline for employees to share concerns.

-The NBA is requiring the Mavs to provide the league with quarterly reports about progress on implementing the requirements, to report to the league any instances or allegations of misconduct by any employee, continually update annual "Respect in the Workplace" training for staff and to implement a program to train staff, including ownership, on issues related to domestic violence, sexual assault and sexual harassment.
+The NBA is requiring the Mavs to provide the league with quarterly reports about progress on implementing the requirements, to report to the league any instances or allegations of misconduct by any employee, to continually update annual "Respect in the Workplace" training for staff and to implement a program to train staff, including ownership, on issues related to domestic violence, sexual assault and sexual harassment.

-Soon after the SI story, the Mavericks hired Cynthia Marshall as CEO.
-Marshall and investigator Anne Milgram will be taking questions at a news conference Wednesday afternoon.
+Marshall told reporters Wednesday that her goal is to set the NBA standard for inclusion and diversity in sports.

+"It is regrettable that this problematic workplace culture was not addressed sooner," she said.
+"I do believe we have now addressed it and created an environment that is respectful of women and men.
+We will continue to take steps to support and restore employees as best we can."